HDFGroup/h5serv/docs/AttrOps/PUT_Attribute.rst

       ]
     }

-Sample Request - comound type
+Sample Request - compound type
 ----------------------------------

 Create a two-element, attribute of group with UUID of